spacebarchat/docs/docs/setup/server/installation/nixos.md

 The module expose the option `services.spacebarchat-server`.
 You will want to set `serverName` to your instance domain.
 Additionally, you should point `requestSignaturePath` and `cdnSignaturePath` as files containing secrets for signing requests.

-The options `{api,gateway,cdn}Endpoint` should be configured for the connection information of the services, for example:
+The options `{api,gateway,cdn}Endpoint` should be configured for the connection information of the services.
+This can be done manually or by importing `${spacebar}/nix/modules/default/lib.nix` and using the function `mkEndpoint`.
+For example:

 ```nix
 apiEndpoint = {